 In Ayurveda, the Root was used to reduce Vata, a dry constitutional type and increase Kapha, a wet constitutional type and was considered to be energetically cold, sweet tasting and moistening.

 For acid reflux combine Marshmallow powder with Licorice powder and slippery elm powder, mix in warm to cool water and drink.

 As a poultice combine Marshmallow powder with Comfrey root powder, Cat’s claw powder and Turmeric powder with a little water or oil and apply to sore area and leave overnight.

 How to use:

-1 teaspoon of Marshmallow Root to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+1 teaspoon of Marshmallow Root powder to one cup of warm to cool water.
+Steep for 10 minutes and drink up to three cups a day.